kvz/bash3boilerplate/FAQ.md

 ## How do I add a command-line flag?

-1. Copy the line the main.sh [read block](https://github.com/kvz/bash3boilerplate/blob/master/main.sh#L53) that most resembles the desired behavior and paste the line into the same block.
+1. Copy the line from the main.sh [read block](https://github.com/kvz/bash3boilerplate/blob/master/main.sh#L53) that most resembles the desired behavior and paste the line into the same block.
 1. Edit the single-character (e.g., `-d`) and, if present, the multi-character (e.g., `--debug`) versions of the flag in the copied line.
 1. Omit the `[arg]` text in the copied line, if the desired flag takes no arguments.
 1. Omit or edit the text after `Default:` to set or not set default values, respectively.